 We promote our "ICBC Mobile Banking" brand, and also focus on expanding our business in markets such as mobile banking and e-commerce to increase our brand awareness, thereby further enhancing our market competitiveness.
 The increase in our E-banking transactions to total transactions ratios has continuously accelerated.
-In the six months ended 30 June 2017, the E-banking transaction amount reached RMB306 trillion, and the number of E-banking transactions accounted for 94.2% of our total transactions, rising by 2.2% from the end of 2016.
-As at 31 December 2016, our e-commerce platform "ICBC Mall" reached an annual transaction of volume of RMB1.27 trillion and our instant messaging platform "ICBC Link" had 12.4 times more customers than at the beginning of 2016.
-As at 30 June 2017, the value of transactions over "ICBC Mall" increased to RMB523.9 billion.
+In the six months ended 30 June 2018, the E-banking transaction amount reached RMB338 trillion, and the number of E-banking transactions accounted for 97.9% of our total transactions, rising by 3.0% from the end of 2017.
+As at 31 December 2017, our e-commerce platform "ICBC Mall", which was developed for high-quality e-commerce and building a one-stop commercial and financial services platform with e-commerce as the core and finance as the foundation, achieved an accumulative transaction amount of RMB1.03 trillion and our instant messaging platform "ICBC Link", the main bearer of scenarios and the main portal for users which was built as an interactive service platform covering both online and offline users, had 114 million registered users.
+As at 30 June 2018, ICBC Mall achieved an accumulative transaction amount of RMB644.2 billion.

 We believe we have a leading position in the industry in terms of our E-banking capability.
-In recent years, we have received numerous awards such as the "Best Consumer Digital Bank in China" and "Best Corporate Digital Bank in China" by Global Finance, "Best Mobile Banking" by Sina.com, "Best Mobile Banking Brand" by JRJ.com, "eStar•Best Mobile Banking Award" by Analysys, "Best Personal Internet Banking" and "Best Internet Banking" by China Financial Certification Authority, "Consumer Satisfaction Awards: Internet Banking Service" by Bankrate.com.cn, "Best Practices in Financial Internet" by China Internet Banking Union and "Gold E-banking of the Year" by Financial Money.
+In recent years, we have received numerous awards such as the "Best Consumer Digital Bank in China" and "Best Corporate Digital Bank in China" by Global Finance, "Best Mobile Banking" by Sina.com, "Best Mobile Banking Brand" by JRJ.com, "eStar\Best Mobile Banking Award" by Analysys, "Best Personal Internet Banking" and "Best Internet Banking" by China Financial Certification Authority, "Consumer Satisfaction Awards: Internet Banking Service" by Bankrate.com.cn, "Best Practices in Financial Internet" by China Internet Banking Union, "Gold E-banking of the Year" by Financial Money, "Best Internet Trade Finance Bank" by China Banking Association, "Best Mobile Banking Award" and "Best Personal Online Banking Award" by China Financial Certification Authority, "Excellent Mobile Banking Award of the Year" by China Times, "Top Ten Innovative Institutions in Internet-based Finance" by The Chinese Banker, "Best Internet Financing Bank of the Year" by Ifeng.com, "User's Favorite Brand Best Internet Finance Bank of the Year" by Caijing.com, "E-Banking Innovation Award" by China Internet Banking Union and "China FinTech Product Innovation Award - Open Online Banking" by FinTech Entrepreneurship Innovation Program.